-All providers are expected to be aware of the cultural backgrounds of the patients they serve and to be sensitive toward issues of cultural diversity and health literacy.
+Cultural competency involves awareness and acceptance of all diversity including but not limited to issues surrounding gender identification, race, ethnicity, language, socio-economic concerns, history of trauma, and communication preferences.
+All providers are expected to be aware of and open to the cultural backgrounds and concerns of the patients they serve and to be sensitive toward issues of cultural diversity and their effects on health literacy.
 Providers should post clear, multilingual signs in the reception area about the availability of linguistic services and services for the hearing impaired.
-Providers should also make certain the information used for health education reflects the cultural background and the literacy of their population.
-Staff training should include information about cultural diversity, the importance of non-verbal communication in patient care, and identifying and addressing patients with health literacy issues.
+Providers should also make certain the information used for health education reflects the cultural background and the literacy of their population and reflects diversity in how they are presented.
+Staff training should include information about all aspects of cultural diversity, the importance of non-verbal communication in patient care, soliciting patient concerns, and identifying and addressing patients with health literacy issues.
 Providers need to ask each patient about their language preference and include the information in their medical record.
 CCP requires all providers to be trained on the CCP Cultural Competency Plan.
 The plan includes a description of how providers can effectively provide services to people of all cultures, races, ethnic backgrounds, and religions in a manner that recognizes values, affirms, and respects the worth of the individual enrollees and protects and preserves the dignity of each.
 Providers can access the full CCP Cultural Competency Plan at www.ccpcares.org or by calling Provider Services.